byu-cpe/ecen224/_programming-assignments/bomb-lab.md

 *Ignore the expression used in this example.
 We will cover expressions later.*

+The two most important places you can add a breakpoint are:

+- At the beginning of a function, which you do by typing `b function_name`
-You can also add a breakpoint at your current location by typing `b` or `break` with no argument given.
+- At your current location by typing `b` or `break` with no argument given.

 Once you have placed a breakpoint, you can enable it: `enable <num>` and disabled it: `disable <num>`, which essentially turns it on and off.
 Breakpoints are always enabled when first created.